forwinder15/learndiesels/content/posts/2019-07-28--8-idle-facts/index.md

 Does a diesel need to be started and ran on cold mornings? **No. Modern fuels have solved most of the problems of gelling and water mixture for North Americans unless in extreme temperatures**

 There is really no need to crank trucks in the winter if you have done the right things beforehand.
 I know in some cases you want to try to save the batteries but in a harsh climate you should be equipping your equipment and vehicles with **trickle chargers**.
 This will maintain the battery with out damage.
+See [The Complete Guide To Starting A Diesel In Cold Weather](/the-complete-guide-to-starting-a-diesel-in-cold-weather)

 In harsh winter conditions the engine should also be equipped with a block heater.
 This will keep the coolant moving and heat the block to around 150 F depending on the setting.
 This will make starting the engine unnecessary.